KTH-RPL-Planiacs/mitl_task_solver_temporal_robustness/README.md

 ## MTL

 The module `MTL.py` implements the formalism of MTL Formulae.
-It supports several boolean (Conjunction, Disjunction, Negation) and temporal operators (Always, Eventually).
+It supports several boolean (Conjunction, Disjunction, Negation) and temporal operators (Until, Always, Eventually).

 ### True and False boolean constants